Children’s Flat Feet Treatment – The Truth About Kids Orthotics!

 Will Orthotics Fix My Child’s Flat Feet?

 One of the most commonly asked questions by parents of children with “flat feet” is “Do they need orthotics or arch supports?”
 There is no simple correct answer, but let’s talk about flat feet, orthotics, some research and common sense.
+You can also see Stewart Hayes discuss this topic here.

 Please note this article is not referring to children with congenital or birth deformities, painful conditions, poor co-ordination, clumsiness, etc but rather just the good old flat feet, fallen arches, low arches, fatty feet, rolled in feet, etc at a general level.